CartesianDaemon/rusttilegame/developer_docs/README.md

 turned out to be due to me using executors::block_on() to call texture loading functions.

-I still need to check if the image assets need to be served from crate root or from this directory.
-[ETA: For the demo version, not the test version?]

-### Misc problems [Triage this]
+### Misc problems

-* Make sure that "img/" assets directory is in the directory we're serving http from.
-When serving locally I used a symlink.
 * Don't block threads.
 Wasm uses only one thread (?) and blocks completely (?)
-* Macroquad already does some magic so assets are loaded using the same path they usually would, ie. from source root like "imgs/ferris.png".
-I am here adding a bit extra so everything can be served from docs dir like github pages expects.
-* TBD: Any other false starts from my notes?
+* Macroquad already does some magic so assets are loaded from the repository [Is that true or is it just current dir of website?].
+I am ensure that the imgs/ directory is available in both the local test site and the release site.
+It seems GitHub pages servers everything in docs/ and nothing else.

-TBD: Check if symlink works in github pages.
+Maybe: Check if symlink works in github pages.
-TBD: If I'm compiling an existing levset do I want to compile the assets into the exe?
+Maybe: Can compile the assets into the exe?

 # Making a wasm release

 ## Building release

-Should be able to build release build, then run `build_scripts/release.sh` to copy release and assets to published folder.
+Run `build_scripts/release.sh` to build a wasm release from the latest source, and copy the wasm output and image assets to published folder.

-Should be able to then run `basic-http-server docs/` and check it works ok.
+You can check it works the same way as the local test site by running:

+`basic-http-server docs/`

 ## Serving from Github pages

-The github repository is configured to serve the html from the 'docs/' directory.

-I can't remember if github still needs it to be compiled, or if it automatically serves the current version from the source tree.

-Configured to host from repo root.
-See `index.html`.
-Links to `wasm/tilegame.html`.
-[Out of date?]
+GitHub automatically publishes the 'docs/' directory as a GitHub Pages site whenever the repository is pushed.

-With that, can be played from web https://cartesiandaemon.github.io/rusttilegame/wasm/tilegame.html
+It can be played from web https://cartesiandaemon.github.io/rusttilegame/wasm/tilegame.html

 And even from mobile web!

+Maybe: Update top-level README with more up-to-date readme.
+Maybe: Update test_wasm to have versions for release/debug for all three exes?
+Maybe: Rename test_wasm to "latest_wasm_build".
+Maybe: Make publishing a release more like copying some/all of test_wasm/ wholesale to docs/ Maybe Maybe: make it easier to build, make sure web server is running, and open html in browser..?